yugabe/QueryMutator/README.md

 var cloneDog = dog.MapTo<Dog, Dog>();
 var cat = dog.MapTo<Dog, Cat>();
 ```
-Keep in mind that this uses a safe extension, so calling MapTo on
+Keep in mind that this uses a safe extension, so calling MapTo on an object won't cause a
-an object won't cause a NullReference exception if the object is null.
+NullReferenceException if the object is null.

 What's it for?
 --------------